 Within nine months after passing the qualifying examination the student will submit one copy of an original dissertation research proposal based upon their proposed research project to each member of his or her dissertation committee.
 The proposal consists of the research topic and proposed research plan.
 The proposal should include a thorough literature review of the topic and contain information sufficient to judge the feasibility, scope and potential impact of the research.
 The dissertation committee will then administer an exam based on the material submitted in the dissertation research proposal.
 The format of the exam is an oral presentation by the candidate with questions by the dissertation committee members.
 A favorable decision by the dissertation committee with no more than one negative vote (all members are required to vote) shall be required to pass the exam.
 If a student fails the exam, one re-examination may be given with the consent of the dissertation committee.
 Failure to pass the second exam will result in dismissal from the program.

 A Ph.D. student appearing for the final defense in the Department of Mechanical and Nuclear Engineering must provide evidence of a minimum of two manuscripts accepted for publication in peer-reviewed archival journals recognized by the ISI Web of Science at the time of defense.
 These publications should be based on the student’s dissertation research and must also be acceptable to the student’s dissertation committee.
 The student is expected to have served as the first author in one or more of the papers.
-Specific publication requirements are available on the department’s website as well as in the School of Engineering graduate handbook.
+Specific publication requirements are available on the department’s website as well as in the College of Engineering graduate handbook.

 No earlier than six months after passing the oral candidacy examination, the student will defend the dissertation in an open forum administered by the dissertation committee.
 At least two weeks prior to the defense, the candidate will submit a written copy of the dissertation to each committee member and schedule a date for the defense.
 The defense will be advertised and faculty and student colleagues will be invited to attend.
 During the defense, the student will present a detailed summary of their research project, which should be the original problem presented and approved during the proposal presentation exam.
 If a solution of the original problem proves elusive for reasons beyond the student’s control, the student may be allowed to redirect the research with permission from the dissertation committee and find an alternate pathway to the solution of a redefined problem.
 The format of the dissertation defense will be a presentation by the student followed by questions from the dissertation committee and other attendees.
 After the first round of questions are completed, the non-committee members in attendance will be asked to leave and the dissertation committee members will hold a second round of questions in closed session.
 After the second round of questions is completed the student will be asked to leave and the committee members will deliberate privately.
 The problem presented and solved must be of sufficient importance and interest to warrant publication in a peer reviewed journal in the student’s area of specialization.
 A favorable decision by the dissertation committee with no more than one negative vote (all members are required to vote) shall be required to pass the dissertation defense.
 If a student fails the dissertation defense, one re-examination may be given.
 Failure to pass the second dissertation defense will result in dismissal from the program.